 Murder and manslaughter both result in a person’s life ending prematurely.
 But what are the legal differences between these words?
 Keep reading to learn the difference between murder and manslaughter, and why that difference can result in very different consequences.

-Difference Between Murder and Manslaughter: Legal Terms
+Murder vs. Manslaughter: Differences in Legal Terms Simply Explained

 The Difference Between Murder and Manslaughter

 Murder and manslaughter are both types of homicide, which is the act of killing another person.
 But determining whether a killing is murder or manslaughter depends on the perpetrator’s intentions.
 Did they act in order to end another person’s life, or was the death an unintended consequence of reckless behavior?

 The legal definitions of murder and manslaughter are:

 - murder (n) - an action intended to result in a person’s death; the act of killing someone with malice aforethought